mskvikram/ANALYSIS-ON-MOVIE-REVIEWS/README.md

    Project Workflow
    Challenges
 Expected Outcome:
- You will have a sentiment analysis model that can classify IMDb movie reviews as positive or negative withhigh accuracy, providing valuable insights into user feedback on films.
+ You will have a sentiment analysis model that can classify IMDb movie reviews as positive or negative with high accuracy, providing valuable insights into user feedback on films.